Some Hearts

-Some Hearts is the debut studio album by American singer and songwriter Carrie Underwood, released in the United States on November 15, 2005, by Arista Nashville.
-The album contains the number one country singles "Jesus, Take the Wheel", "Don't Forget to Remember Me", "Wasted", and "Before He Cheats".
-The North American version contains the Billboard Hot 100 number one single, "Inside Your Heaven", as a bonus track.
+Some Hearts is the debut studio album by American singer and songwriter Carrie Underwood.
+It was released on November 15, 2005, by Arista Nashville.
+The album was recorded shortly after Underwood's win on American Idol and marked her transition from television fame to mainstream country music.
+Blending contemporary country and pop influences, Some Hearts features production from Mark Bright and Dann Huff.
+It includes the singles "Jesus, Take the Wheel", "Don't Forget to Remember Me", "Before He Cheats", "Wasted", and the title track.
+Songs such as "Jesus, Take the Wheel" and "Before He Cheats" became major crossover hits, with the latter becoming one of the best-selling country singles of all time.